-The Audit and Standards Committee has considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting of 17th November 2016 and recommends to Council:
+The Audit and Standards Committee has considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting on the 16th November 2017 and recommends to Council:

-1. That the updated Prudential Indicators and Investment Limits, as shown at Appendix B of this report, be approved.
+1. That the updated Prudential Indicators and Investment Limits as shown at Appendix B of this report be approved.